techonomics69/Dentist-Appointment-App/README.md

 ## Dentist-Scheduling-Appointment-Java-WebApp
+School project Java III
-This is an entreprise level Dentist java application to view, edit and schedule denitist appointments.
+Entreprise level Dentist java application to view, edit and schedule denitist appointments.

  #### The client will be able to:
 - Log in with their customer id number to view appointments.